 You can recognize an Anna Pottery piece at first glance because it’s an absolute standout due to its distinctive look.
-This is mostly because of the Kirkpatrick brother’s handiwork where they made pieces that had realistic snakes writhing around them.
+This is primarily because of the Kirkpatrick brother’s handiwork, where they made pieces with realistic snakes writhing around them.

 They are also popular for their pig-shaped flasks and drinking cups with frog sculptures.

 There is no denying that the pig flask is one of their most popular pieces during their hay day.
 Today, it is also one of the most sought after pieces for many antique collectors that specialize in pottery.

 The pig flask in particular is primarily made to store whisky.
 Many of these flasks seem to be souvenirs or calling cards for distributions or bars.

 Metaphorically, the pig flask is used to represent the economy of the Midwest.
 It also depicts the views of the Kirkpatrick brothers when it comes to whiskey consumption.
 The connotation of the design and engravings in the pig flask suggests that if you drink too much alcohol, then you might end up like a pig.